Stewartsl17/School_District_Analysis/README.md

 ### Scores by School Spending

-Changing the ninth grade scores has shifted some of the numbers when looking at scores by school spending.
+Changing the ninth-grade scores has shifted some of the numbers when looking at scores by school spending.
 Below is the updated image of school spending by scores.

 * Table: Scores By School Spending <br>
 ![](https://github.com/Stewartsl17/School_District_Analysis/blob/master/Resources/Scores%20By%20School%20Spending.png)

-In the third spending bin, $630-$644 , we can observe some changes from the original dataset.
+In the third spending bin, $630-$644, we can observe some changes from the original dataset.
 These shifts are:

 * % Passing Math: 73% --> 67%
 * % Passing Reading: 84% --> 77%